awsdocs/amazon-ecs-developer-guide/doc_source/mesh-gs-ecs.md

 1. Choose **Create virtual service**

 1. For **Virtual service name**, choose a name for your virtual service\.
 We recommend that you use the service discovery name of the real service that you're targeting \(such as `service-a.default.svc.cluster.local`\)\.
+The name that you specify must resolve to a non\-loopback IP address\.

 1. For **Provider**, choose the provider type for your virtual service:
    + If you want the virtual service to spread traffic across multiple virtual nodes, select **Virtual router** and then choose the virtual router to use from the drop\-down menu\.